fbpx

 AP Chemistry

-This course prepares students for the AP chemistry exam.
+This course prepares students for the AP Chemistry exam.
 Students are assumed to have a strong understanding of topics taught in a first-year chemistry course.
 In addition to studying foundational concepts in more detail, students learn acid-base chemistry, spectroscopy techniques, relationships between macroscopic and microscopic properties, kinetics, equilibrium, oxidation-reduction, electrochemistry, and standard lab procedures.
 This is a fast-paced course with a significant laboratory component, and students are expected to design some of their own lab procedures and learn actively during all class sessions.
 Students are required to complete a substantial summer assignment in preparation for this course.

 Taking the external AP Chemistry exam is a requirement of this course.